shaharhac/new-mac/README.md

 ## 📚 Read it Later

-read-it-later apps are applications that allows users to save web pages, documents, articles, tweets and videos to read it in a later time. i often come across some intersting piece of content that i have no time to read and take notes on it at the moment, or i dont get any value from it right away but i know i will someday. im currently in the process of moving between apps. my previous go-to app was [Matter](https://hq.getmatter.com/) and now moving to [Readwise Reader](https://readwise.io/read) (it is now in closed beta, but it will probably be public at the time someone will actually read what i have to say)
+Read-it-later apps are applications that allow users to save web pages, documents, articles, tweets, and videos to read in a later time.
+I often come across some interesting pieces of content that I have no time to read and take notes on it at the moment, or I don't get any value from it right away but I know I will someday.
+I'm currently in the process of moving between apps.
+My previous go-to app was [Matter](https://hq.getmatter.com/) but now days I'm using [Readwise Reader](https://readwise.io/read) which is perfect.
-(after i finished writing this i realized both are SAAS apps, but i think it's still worth a mention)
+(after I finished writing this I realized both are SAAS apps, but I think it's still worth a mention)

 ### Readwise Reader